kushalatreya/HYC_webpsite/README.md

 ## Installation

-Clone the package and run the index.html
+Clone the project and run the index.html

 ## Plugins